euberdeveloper/webfoto-webcomponent/README.md

 5. Compresses the webcomponent
 6. Gets the package.json version
 7. Pulishes a new release with that version and with the compressed webcomponent

+### Were are the static files that I just have to serve?

+Every automatic deploy creates a **[new release}(https://github.com/Dev-digitalgarda/webfoto-webcomponent/releases)**.
+In that release, there is attached a compressed (.tar.gz) file containing the static assets that are to be **staticaly served as they are**.